ezhong0/bugtracker/README.md

 this software developed by edward for bug tracking and agile development :)
 thanks for looking <3
+check out srs.md for the inital srs I made before writing any code!

 #### Update 10/26:
 I tried hosting it on Heroku but there are so many issues with the mySQL database I don't think it's going to work easily.
 I'll include some screenshots and feel free to ask me for a demo!